FAQ

 • work in 20-minute blocks – stick to time

-• take notes in a rhizomap or mindmap as you go (if you’re reading on a train, then make notes in the book or on post it notes)
+• take notes in a rhizomap or mindmap as you go (if you’re reading on a train, then make notes in the book or on post-it notes)

 I get tired when reading for a long time.
 Any tips?

 Do eye yoga.
 Exercising your eyes is important for achieving healthy sight.
 Strengthen and stretch your eye muscles by moving them clockwise, roll your eyes so you can follow the extremes of your vision.
 You can do this with your eyes closed.
 Don’t push too hard or strain your eyes.
 Once you have completed a clockwise circle, stop, rest and then roll your eyes anticlockwise.
 Repeat three times in each direction, then blink quickly a few times, and close your eyes and relax.
-More eye exercises
+More on eye exercises for optimal speed reading

 How can I calculate my reading speed (wpm words per minute)?